AyoAlfonso/zania-tech/backend/README.md

 rm db.sqlite3

-Load the data into the database:
+Load the seed data into the database:

 python3 setup.py